 Boswellic acid, the major constituent of boswellia, is thought to contribute to most of the herb’s pharmacological activities.
-In vitro studies and animal models show that boswellic acid inhibits 5-lipoxygenase selectively (1) (3) and has anti-inflammatory (13), antiarthritic, and anti-proliferative effects (2).
+In vitro and animal studies show that boswellic acid has anti-inflammatory by inhibiting 5-lipoxygenase (2) (3) and cyclooxygenase-1 (35).
 It also inhibits the signaling pathways of the transcription factor, nuclear factor (NF-KappaB), in macrophages in mouse model of psoriasis, markedly decreasing the production of the pro-inflammatory key cytokine tumor necrosis factor (TNF-alpha) (17).
-Unlike other non-steroidal anti-inflammatory drugs, however, boswellic acid fails to show analgesic or antipyretic effects (16); it does not cause gastric ulcers in animals.
-This suggests that it acts through other mechanisms and not by inhibiting prostaglandin synthesis.
+Unlike other non-steroidal anti-inflammatory drugs, however, boswellic acid failed to show analgesic or antipyretic effects (16).

 Research on the cytotoxic effects of boswellic acid indicates that it induces p21 expression through a p53-independent pathway and causes apoptosis in glioma (4) (6) and leukemia (5) cell lines.
 In addition, a Boswellia extract induced apoptosis in a cervical cancer cell line by inducing endoplasmic reticulum (ER) stress (18); another apoptotic mechanism exhibited by Boswellia is via oxidative stress by early generation of nitric oxide and reactive oxygen species that up regulate time-dependent expression of p53/p21/PUMA (19), and by inhibiting microsomal prostaglandin E synthase-1 (mPGES-1) and decreasing the prostaglandin (PGE2) level and its downstream targets (37).

 - Allergic contact dermatitis was reported following use of a topical cream containing an extract of Boswellia serrata (28).